tarun2001sharma/Sudoku-Minesweeper-Solver/README.md

 This project is open for contributions.
 Whether you'd like to add new features, improve the algorithm's efficiency, or extend support to Minesweeper puzzles, your input is welcome.

-## License

-Specify your project's license here, detailing how others can use or contribute to your code.